How to Deal With Pet Allergies in an Apartment

 Dog allergens (Can f 1 and Can f 2) behave similarly but are generally considered less potent and less persistent than cat allergens.
 However, they are equally ubiquitous — studies have found dog allergens in buildings with no dog residents due to transfer on clothing.
 In a small apartment with a dog in residence, allergen loads without active management are significantly higher than in larger homes, simply due to the concentration effect of less air volume.

-The Core Allergen Reduction System
+What Are The Core Allergen Reduction System?

 1. HEPA Air Purifier (Most Important)